MomsFriendlyRobotCompany/yivo/readme.md

 ## Todo

-- [ ] Should I move to a 16b checksum?
+- [ ] Make C and python functions/objects match ... they are different right now
-- [ ] Should I use a 16b message id instead of 8b?
+- [ ] Should I move to a readl CRC-8 checksum?
 - [x] Remove messages from library.
 This is just a binary packer and not dependant on the message format other than, it is a `struct`
 - [x] c++: Make a header only library